Category: Support

 Description: Join Canopy and Google for Education to explore how school leaders can effectively lead digital learning in their establishment to improve student outcomes.
 The session emphasises strategic and pedagogical approaches and innovative uses of technology.
 Hear inspiring stories from local schools who have successfully implemented digital learning strategies, overcome challenges and are having an impact on learners and learning.
 Explore how to leverage technology to enhance teaching and learning, and ultimately, drive student success.

-Your school does not have to be actively using Google Workspace for Education to attend, the session focuses on leadership of digital learning as opposed to products.
+Your school does not have to be actively using Google Workspace for Education to attend, the session focuses on leadership of digital learning.
 Lunch is provided at this event.

 Sign up here.